ugitch/js-array-methods/README.md

 Though being aware of ternary operator and using it, thanks @joooda for the convenient ternary inspiration in find() and findIndex().

+Thanks @janelledement for reminding me I don't need an extra variable for callback binding.

-I hope others will learn from my code as I did from code of others ;)
+I hope others will learn something from my code as I did from code of others ;)